tobyfey/docassemble-protocoldeterminator/README.md

 ## Creating Information Sheets

-The interview allows you to pick the specific legal issue by selecting subsets within an issue and a "clone" issue when appropriate.
-A clone issue is the same issue that has different information because of the different jurisdiction or the stage of the problem.
+The specific legal issue leads you to the specific legal information that is most helpful.

+The first time a new issue, or a new clone of an existing issue, an advocate will be presented with legal information about the .
+The advocate can organize this information that is most understandable,

 ### Gathering
 ### Next Steps and Options